rharbird/microbit-challenges/docs/source/tutorials/getting_started.rst

 Micro:bit - Getting Started
 ****************************

-The BBC micro:bit is a programmable micro-computer that can be used to create all kinds of projects from robots to musical instruments – the possibilities are endless.
+The BBC micro:bit is a programmable micro-computer - microcontroller - that can be used to create all kinds of projects from robots to musical instruments – the possibilities are endless.
 Let's take a look at the features that you can use in your designs:

  * 25 red LED lights that can flash messages.